kadena-io/docker-compose-chainweb-node/mining-node/README.md

     finished pruning databases
     ```

-2. Rebuild the pact databases (slqite) for all chains so that the Pact state
+2. Rebuild the pact databases (sqlite) for all chains so that the Pact state
     for each chain matches the respective block header in latest cut that is
     stored int the chain database (RocksDB).